 Why is career mapping important for employees?

-Career mapping is essential as it sets a clear career path for professional development, enabling employees to match skills with career aspirations.
+A clear path for professional development enables employees to match skills with career aspirations.
 It increases job satisfaction, builds motivation, and enhances continuous learning, making employees more flexible in an open job market.

 What is the difference between career mapping and career planning?

-Career mapping and career planning have different scopes.
-Career mapping is a general, long-term outline identifying several career options according to skills and industry trends.
+They have different scopes.
+One is a general, long-term outline identifying several career options according to skills and industry trends.
 Career planning is a more direct, goal-oriented method that concerns itself with short-term actions to attain a desired position.

 How to create a personalized career map for an employee?

-To establish a tailored career map, measure an employee's skill level, look for gaps, and set definitive objectives.
+To establish a tailored plan, measure an employee's skill level, look for gaps, and set definitive objectives.
 Then, create learning routes, offer mentorship, and monitor advancement through continual feedback.
-An outlined career map engages employees while synchronizing their growth with business demands.
+An outlined plan engages employees while synchronizing their growth with business demands.